The gut produces 90 to 95% of the body’s serotonin depending on which study you look at.

 Here are the specifics:

-Boiled buckwheat groats or oats (oat groats, steel cut oats, thick oats, and regular oats are good, just not quick oats or the crap in those packets)
+- Boiled buckwheat groats or oats (oat groats, steel cut oats, thick oats, and regular oats are good, just not quick oats or the crap in those packets.
+You may also explore wheat berries, barley, and other hearty whole grains.)

 I boil the veggies with the buckwheat or oats in a pot.
 I typically add the seeds, nuts, etc. (sometimes peanut butter or a nut butter) after words.